-- 7.a.
-40 Code of Federal Regulations (CFR) 60 Subpart IIII [§60.4200 et seq] "Standards of Performance for Stationary Compression Ignition Internal Combustion Engines" applies to each compression ignition (CI) internal combustion engine (ICE) that commences construction after July 11, 2005, and is manufactured after April 1, 2006, or that is modified or reconstructed after July 11, 2005. - The emergency generator engine is a CI ICE configuration and was manufactured after April 1, 2006; therefore, this regulation is applicable to the emergency generator engine. - 7.b.
-40 CFR 63.9 "Notification Requirements" requires that the delegated authority be notified when any unit subject to 40 CFR 64 begins initial startup. - This facility is not subject to any NESHAP or to any Maximum Emission Control Technology (MACT); therefore, this regulation does not apply. - 7.c.
+7.a.
+40 Code of Federal Regulations (CFR) 60 Subpart IIII [§60.4200 et seq] "Standards of Performance for Stationary Compression Ignition Internal Combustion Engines" applies to each compression ignition (CI) internal combustion engine (ICE) that commences construction after July 11, 2005, and is manufactured after April 1, 2006, or that is modified or reconstructed after July 11, 2005.

+The emergency generator engine is a CI ICE configuration and was manufactured before April 1, 2006; therefore, this regulation is not applicable to the emergency generator engine.

+- 7.b.
+40 CFR 63.9 "Notification Requirements" requires that the delegated authority be notified when any unit subject to 40 CFR 63 begins initial startup. - 7.c.
 40 CFR 63 Subpart ZZZZ [§63.6580 et seq] "National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines" establishes national emission limitations and operating limitations for HAP emitted from stationary reciprocating internal combustion engines located at major and area sources of HAP emissions.
-The existing Emergency Generator Engine is located at an area source of

-HAP and used in emergency situations; therefore, this regulation applies to the existing engine.
+The existing Emergency Generator Engine is located at an area source of HAP and used in emergency situations; therefore, this regulation applies to the existing engine.